Monday, 28 January 2013

 I've caught up on some tv though.
 Sherlock Holmes the BBC series featuring Benedict Cumberbatch & Martin Freeman is one I have watched.
 Thinking, well I didn't really like the Hollywood films of recent times but I'll give it a go, because Caitlin Moran rates it.
 I was immediately transfixed by the whole thing.
 The best BBC drama in a very long time.
 The plots are incredible and the acting, well fuck me!, where did this Benedict Cumberbatch come from?
 He's an incredibly charismatic actor with star written all over him.
 How does he do that unblinking thing?
 I've spent some of my life amongst people with Aspergers Syndrome and I could not come up with a more real version of the syndrome.
 At one point during the show Dr. Watson claims Sherlock as Aspergers.
 This I find refreshing considering how many seasons has it been for Big Bang Theory?
 Where one of the main characters, Sheldon, quite obviously has Aspergers and no one has muttered the word Autism or Aspergers as far as I know!
 But they are quite willing to make fun of his condition.
 Anyway what a surprise and I can't wait for the next season which is going to be at least a 12 month wait.

 The next one was Girls.
 I was not expecting to relate whatsoever to a show about 20 something girls in New York, but somehow it drew me in!
 I thought this may be an interesting show but did not expect to relate to it in any terms.
 I thought the era, ie now, would alienate me.
 Being married for the last 5 years etc. would exclude me but fuck this show just reminded me and the Mrs of our early 20s.
-Lena Dunham has captured in minute detail the confusion, bewilderment, the obsession with sex and the whatever else is happening in your 20s perfectly.
-Timeless, brilliant and so close to the bone sometimes, it almost makes you want to look away.
+Lena Dunham has captured in minute detail the confusion, bewilderment, narcissistic wrongness, the obsession with sex, and the whatever else is happening in your 20s perfectly.
+Timeless, brilliant and so close to the bone sometimes it makes you want to look away.
 Lena puts in all the bits, awkwardness, selfishness and embarrassment, that others would leave out.
-One of the most honest accounts of 20 something life I've ever seen.
+One of the most honest accounts of awful 20 something behaviour I've ever seen.

 Port Douglas